Buddhone/Python-Nagios-parser/README.md

 # Python-Nagios-parser
-Script to parse nagios availability report, outputs into a csv file
+Script to parse nagios availability report, outputs into a csv file.
+Tested on Nagios 4.3.1